riscvarchive/risc-v-getting-started-guide/source/getting-zephyr.rst

 Getting Zephyr
 ==============

-Note that a complete `Getting Started Guide <https://docs.zephyrproject.org/latest/getting_started/getting_started.html>`_including installation instructions for different OSs is available in the Zephyr Project documentation.
+Note that a complete `Getting Started Guide <https://docs.zephyrproject.org/latest/getting_started/getting_started.html>`_ including installation instructions for different OSs is available in the Zephyr Project documentation.

 Here, we will focus on a Ubuntu Linux based environment for simplicity and clarity.